dewittpe/REDCapExporter/README.md

 If you are familiar with REDCap then you know that exporting the data from the web interface is straight forward, easy to use, and powerful.
 However, there is a fair amount of (meta) data that could be valuable to data analysis which is not included in the export.
-The REDCapDataPkgR aims to report and cross link the meta data, collected data, and (expanded) documentation in one location.
+The REDCapExporter aims to report and cross link the meta data, collected data, and (expanded) documentation in one location.
 The resulting `.tar.gz` data package is easy to disseminate.